todd-dsm/rsync-backups/README.md

 * To determine the name of your backup volume (backupVol) just plug it in and:

 `ls -l /Volumes/` you'll see everything listed under that directory.
-Let's say it's called `myusb`.
+Let's say it's called `storage`.
 You would set that by: (for example)

 Using [sed] to replace `'usbDrive'` with the name of your volume:

-`sed -i '/backupVol/ s/usbDrive/myusb/g' sources/macos_backups.sh`
+`sed -i '/backupVol/ s/storage/myVolumeName/g' sources/macos_backups.sh`

 3. You'll want to specify a directory (backupDir) within that volume.

-`mkdir -p /Volumes/myusb/backups`
+`mkdir -p /Volumes/storage/backups`

-Then set that in the same file as well; use sed to replace `'test'` with your backup directory name.
+Then set that in the same file as well; use sed to replace `'backups'` with your backup directory name.

-`sed -i '/backupDir/ s/test/mybackups/g' sources/macos_backups.sh`
+`sed -i '/backupDir/ s/backups/myDirName/g' sources/macos_backups.sh`

 After that you can just execute the script based on the OS below.
 It goes pretty quick.
 Don't be alarmed - it actually worked :-)